The Leeds International Piano Competition announces the 24 pianists selected to go through to the Second Round in Leeds

 The Leeds International Piano Competition today [1 May 2018] announces details of the 24 pianists who have been selected to go through to the final rounds of the world-famous Competition in Leeds in September.

-The shortlisted competitors, all aged between 20 and 29 years old, were chosen from among 68 outstanding young pianists from all over the world who took part in the first ever international First Round, held during April in Berlin, Singapore and New York.
+The shortlisted competitors, all aged between 20 and 29 years old, were chosen from among 68 outstanding young pianists from 27 countries and territories who took part in the first ever international First Round, held during April in Berlin, Singapore and New York.

 ‘The Leeds’, with its defining qualities of excellence and musical integrity, has long attracted some of the world’s most exciting young pianists.
 The 2018 Competition includes some striking innovations introduced by Paul Lewis and Adam Gatehouse since their appointment as Co-Artistic Directors after the last Competition in 2015.
 In addition to the new global First Round, developments include creating an unrivalled post-competition prize package, designed with a long-term career strategy in mind; a greater range of events, concerts and education work than ever before, including a new annual Leeds Piano Festival for London and Leeds which begins this month, and online live-streaming which will enable global audiences to watch all rounds.
 They have also forged a range of powerful new partnerships which, with the other enhancements, have invigorated the Competition and consolidated its position as among the most coveted prizes in the musical world.

-Representing 16 nationalities, five of the 24 competitors are Chinese nationals, four are South Korean, two British and two Russian.
+Representing 16 countries and territories, five of the 24 competitors are Chinese, four are South Korean, two British and two Russian.
 One of the competitors is a dual national of Greece and Venezuela, while there is one each from Croatia, Czech Republic, France, Germany, Japan, Poland, Switzerland, Taiwan, Turkey and the USA.